 Terry ‘Tex’ O’Shea is another well-known on-track bookmaker who decided to go online.
-TexBet offers all of the top racing events, as well as a nice selection of international sports.
-You can even stream live horse racing directly on the site!
+TexBet offers a nice selection of Australian races, but very little apart from that.
+They just can’t even compare to well-established bookies such as bet365.

 I tested this bookmaker from top to bottom for my TexBet review.
 Keep scrolling to learn more about their betting products, payment methods and safety features.